morrildl/warden/README.md

 * `SignersDir` is the path to the directory containing `.pem` client cert files that are whitelisted

 The `"Handlers"` block configures instances of signing scheme endpoints.
-In the example above, there are 4 such endpoints configured:
+In the example above, there are 6 such endpoints configured:

 * `/sign/Dummy` -- uses the sample/dummy no-op signing scheme included with Warden
 * `/sign/AnotherDummy` -- a second instance of the same scheme, with different config values
 * `/sign/MyCustomSetup` -- another no-op example included in `src/main/default.go` as an example of custom schemes
 * `/sign/STM32` -- an instance of the (real, working) STM32 microcontroller image signing scheme
+* `/sign/apk-debug` & `/sign/apk-release` -- two (real, working) endpoints for signing Android APKs using different keys

 The `Dummy` endpoint is configured to restrict signing to a particular certificate, via the `AuthorizedKeys` field; the others have no such restriction.

+Note the hierarchy: the two Android configurations are under a `"apk"` entry in the `"Handlers"` object.
+Similarly, the two dummy configurations are under a `"demo"` entry.
+This top-level entry specifies the specific `SignFunc` to use: the implementations in the code register themselves under these names.
+That is, `"apk"` refers to the `SignFunc` in `src/playground/warden/signfuncs/APK.go`, while `"demo"` refers to `src/playground/warden/signfuncs/dummy.go`, and so on.

 Within each named block are additional configuration fields.
-These fields vary by signing scheme, but in general you can expect each scheme to require at least the past to a private key file -- for example, the `"PrivateKeyPath"` parameter to the `/sign/STM32` endpoint.
+These fields vary by signing scheme, but in general you can expect each scheme to require at least the path to a private key file -- for example, the `"PrivateKeyPath"` parameter to the `/sign/STM32` endpoint.
+On the other hand, the Android APK signing scheme configuration requires additional parameters indicating algorithms for signature and digest.

 Note again that you can have multiple instances of the same signing scheme, with different config options.
 This allows you to configure multiple endpoints that sign the same kind of binary, but using a different key.
-For instance, you can have 2 Andorid `.APK` endpoints, one configured with your Android platform key that you use to sign core preloaded apps, and another configured with your app key that you use for apps you publish to Play Store.
+An example is the two Android `.APK` endpoints, one configured with your Android platform key that you use to sign core preloaded apps, and another configured with your app key that you use for apps you publish to Play Store.